-- 1. Member must have been enrolled in Photography for 5 (five) or more years OR member must be age 15 -19 and have been enrolled in photography for at least two (2) years. - The exhibit will consist of ten (10) 8 x 10 photos showing skill development in one of the following photography areas: Portraiture, Special Effects (not done with a computer), Landscape, Photojournalism, Black and White, Nature/Wildlife or Graphic Design (computer skills with photos).
-Photos may have been created over multiple project years. - 3.
+1. Member must have been enrolled in Photography for 5 (five) or more years OR member must be age 15 -19 and have been enrolled in photography for at least two (2) years.

+- 2. The exhibit will consist of ten (10) 8 x 10 photos showing skill development in one of the following photography areas: Portraiture, Special Effects (not done with a computer), Landscape, Photo Journalism, Black and White, Nature/Wildlife or Graphic Design (computer skills with photos).
+All photos must be the result of the current 4-H enrollment year. - 3.
 Photos may be color except if the Black and White option is chosen and must be unmounted. - 4.
 An information sheet must accompany each photo giving the brand and model of the camera used to create the photo.
 The settings for focal length, aperture, mode, and shutter speed must also be listed.

-- 5. A one-page summary should accompany the portfolio listing the goal for pursuing this area of photography and what skills were learned while doing so.
+This sheet may be downloaded from the kansas4-h.org website; it is a form-fillable document and is required. h.org/projects/communication-and-expressivearts/docs/photography/Career%20Portfolio%20Summary%20Sheet.pdf - 5.
+A one-page summary should accompany the portfolio listing the goal for pursuing this area of photography and what skills were learned while doing so.
 Mentors should be acknowledged.
 Career exploration can also be described. - 6.
 The exhibit will be presented in a notebook designed for a portfolio review with pages for required information from #4 and #5.